JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 The Guru’s preference for the Sri Rag, the holy measure :—

-The Sri Rag is a measure among measures, if any one loving the True One _sing in it_.[^10] The understanding of him in whose heart the true God dwelleth 1s ever firm and unequalled.
+The Sri Rag is a measure among measures, if any one loving the True One _sing in it_.[^10] The understanding of him in whose heart the true God dwelleth is ever firm and unequalled.
 He who pondereth on the Guru’s instruction obtaineth the priceless jewel.
-His tongue is true, his heart 1s true, and true his body.
+His tongue is true, his heart is true, and true his body.
 O Nanak, ever true are the dealings of those who serve the true Guru.

 The love of mammon deprives men of their senses :—